se-edu/learningresources/contents/node/nodejs.md

 ### Benefit 7: Easy to Reuse Code From Others

-Node module system allows you to include other Javascript files and thus makes it easy to reuse external libraries and organize your code into separate parts with limited responsibilities.
+Node's module system allows you to include other JavaScript files and thus makes it easy to reuse external libraries and organize your code into separate parts with limited responsibilities.

 Node comes bundled with useful [core modules](https://nodejs.org/api/) such as the `fs` (file system) module which includes classes, methods and events to deal with file I/O operations and the `http` module which helps Node to transfer data over HTTP.
-There are also many useful and well-tested modules maintained by the community and external developers such as <tooltip content="A library providing various useful wrapper functions over javascript's promises">*Bluebird*</tooltip> on <tooltip content="the largest ecosystem of open source libraries in the world!">npm</tooltip>.
+There are also many useful and well-tested modules maintained by the community and external developers such as <tooltip content="A library providing various useful wrapper functions over JavaScript's promises">*Bluebird*</tooltip> on <tooltip content="the largest ecosystem of open source libraries in the world!">npm</tooltip>.

 This makes development a breeze -- if a specific functionality has a large development overhead, you could look to such modules to speed things up.

-Importing modules is simple - simply use the `require()` function and provide the module identifier or the file path.
+Importing modules is easy - simply use the `require()` function and provide the module identifier or the file path.
 ```js
 const http = require('http'); // import a core module
 const Promise = require('bluebird'); // import a non-core module